 Duct entrance to be arranged to allow for either the vertical or horizontal spread of conduits in the duct bank.
 A/E to determine the duct bank and vault design type required to minimize heating effects.
 See drawing E-I-01 for detailed duct entrance requirements of both square and octagonal vault arrangements.

-Concrete Knockout Panels: [40 to 50 mm][100mm to 160mm] thick, for future conduit entrance and sleeve for ground rod.
+Concrete Knockout Panels: 40 to 50 mm thick, for future conduit entrance and sleeve for ground rod.

 Joint Sealant: Asphaltic-butyl material with adhesion, cohesion, flexibility, and durability properties necessary to withstand maximum hydrostatic pressures at the installation location with the ground-water level at grade.